-All you need is to install the GNU cross compilation toolchain installed, containing GCC and GDB for your microcontroller installed, the microcontroller is supported by BMD, plug in the Black Magic Probe hardware running the Black Magic Debug firmware into your computer, and instruct your GDB to use the BMP as your remote target using the
+All you need is to install the GNU cross compilation toolchain, containing GCC and GDB for your microcontroller.
+Plug the Black Magic Probe hardware, running the Black Magic Debug firmware, into your computer.
+Instruct your GDB to use the BMP as your remote target using the

-target extended_remote *serial_port* command and you are off to the races.
+target extended-remote *serial_port* command and you are off to the races.
 Further details are found in Getting Started.

 If you are an embedded development beginner Black Magic Probe is also a great choice for you.
 But expect more of a Unix command line experience than a Windows klickybunti GUI.

-If there is anything unclear or hard to understand let us know.
+If anything is unclear or hard to understand let us know.
 Our goal is to make the documentation on this website comprehensive enough that it is all you need to get started with microcontroller development and debugging using the Black Magic Probe.

 Here is a quick example of a GDB session using the Black Magic Probe.